About

 He has held leadership roles in multiple national RCD associations, including Campus Champions, Campus Research Computing Consortium, and is a co-founder of the Tennessee Higher Education RCD group.
 He is a certified instructor for The Carpentries, a global organization that teaches foundational coding and data science skills to researchers worldwide.

-Sharon started as a student RCD facilitator in 2023 and was promoted to RCD facilitator after graduating in 2025, where she has primary responsibility for onboarding and facilitation activities.
+Sharon started as a student RCD facilitator in 2023 and was promoted to Research Technology Engineer after graduating in 2025, where she has primary responsibility for onboarding and facilitation activities.
 She has a BS degree in Computer Science, with a concentration in data science and artificial intelligence, and dual minors in chemistry and humanities.
 In 2024, she was selected for an exclusive internship program with the NSF ACCESS STEP program, supporting the AtlanticWave Software-Defined Exchange project.

 She is a member of Campus Champions, the Association for Computing Machinery, and is a certified instructor for The Carpentries, a global organization that teaches foundational coding and data science skills to researchers worldwide.